top of page

 THE SOUND

-F.L.M. celebrates the merits of ‘fun, love and money’, with the sisters waxing lyrical about their need to go out and make their mark on the world as young independent women.
-During the tracks' middle eight, Mel & Kim’s studio banter has been sampled to drive home the message of the song.
-During the initial promotion, Mel recalled the spoken line ‘Boyfriends are boring’.
-“That’s ‘er [Kim's] bleedin’ one, you know?
+The song celebrates the merits of ‘fun, love and money’, with the girls referencing their need to go out and make their mark on the world as young independent women.
+During the tracks' middle eight, the sisters' studio banter was sampled by their producers, to drive home the message of that these were girls strong and independent, yet still with a sense of humour that was very evident, and key to their personalities and success!
+During the initial singes' promotion, Mel recalled the spoken line ‘Boyfriends are boring’.
+“That’s [Kim's] bleedin’ one, you know?
 Ha ha!
 (They asked) ‘Do you 'ave boyfriends?’, and Kim goes ‘Boyfriends are boring’, and they goes, ‘Would you sleep wiv a guy who bought you a fur coat?
 And I says, ‘Leave it out.... independence!”
+This strong and sassy attitude, delivered with lovable humor, was what the public had come to expect from Mel & Kim, and the song was the perfect choice as their third single.

 Whatever the intention of the song, it was 100% Mel & Kim.